rocky-linux/documentation/docs/guides/dns/knot_authoritative_dns.md

 # Knot Authoritative DNS

-An alternative to BIND, [Knot DNS](https://www.knot-dns.cz/) is an modern authoritative-only DNS server maintained by the Czech domain registry [CZ.NIC](https://www.nic.cz/).
+An alternative to BIND, [Knot DNS](https://www.knot-dns.cz/) is a modern authoritative-only DNS server maintained by the Czech domain registry [CZ.NIC](https://www.nic.cz/).

 ## Prerequisites and assumptions